 In Rochester, Minnesota, POBLO missionaries and volunteers are involved in missions and community engagement through various efforts.
 Volunteers teach English, sewing, and computer skills to immigrants and refugees at two International Friendship Centers.
 Citizenship classes are also offered.
 Missionaries John & Mariam Gayed, together with a group of volunteers, are connecting people from many countries to Bible study and worship as they share the Gospel message.
 They also provide food, clothing, and furniture to refugees in need.

 Missionaries, Nader and Georgette Alaraj

-There are more than 250,000 immigrants in Wisconsin—nearly 5% of the state’s population.
+There are more than 250,000 immigrants in Wisconsin — nearly 5 percent of the state’s population.
 The majority are from Asian and Latino countries, including Iraq, Somalia, and Laos.
 Wisconsin boasts the third largest Hmong population in the U.S., many of which came as political refugees from Laos in the 1980s and 1990s.
 Laotian Hmongs are the largest ethnic group in the state.
-More than 4.5% of registered voters in Wisconsin are immigrants or children of immigrants.
+More than 4.5 percent of registered voters in Wisconsin are immigrants or children of immigrants.

 POBLO Missionary, Ebou Faye

 In Missouri, growth in immigrants has been dramatic.
 In 2009, the foreign-born population of Missouri was 212,900 or 3.6 percent of total population.
 Bosnians were the largest group that entered the United States under the status of refugees, with over 19,000 people.
 A significant number of these refugees settled in the city of St. Louis, and over time obtained first their permanent residency and later U.S. citizenship.
 This number, though significant, may not be as large as it was estimated.
 Over the years, estimated number of Bosnians (Muslims) in St. Louis reached 70,000+.